French Lakes Sailing

 Mastery of the skill requires experience in varying wind and sea conditions, as well as knowledge concerning sailboats themselves.

-Most of the time, sailing is enjoyed as a recreational activity nowadays.
-This recreational sailing can be mainly divided into two parts, yacht racing and cruising, although crusing is quite reduced on French Lake because of their reduced size, in which case it could just be considered as a sailing excursion.
+Most of the time, sailing is enjoyed as a recreational activity.
+Recreational sailing can be mainly divided into two parts, yacht racing and cruising, although crusing is less common on French lakes because of the size of the lakes.

 Sailing Regulations

 Depending on the country or continental union, boating on coastal waters and inland waters may require a license.
-Usually, boating on coastal waters almost always requires a license, while boating on coastal waters only requires a license when a certain boat size is exceeded (e.g., a length of 20 meters), or when passenger ships, ferries or tugboats are steered.
+Usually, boating on inland waters almost always requires a license, while boating on coastal waters only requires a license when a certain boat size is exceeded (e.g. a length of 20 metres), or when passenger ships, ferries or tugboats are steered.

 Boating on international waters does not require any license, due to the absence of any laws or restrictions in this area.
 Europe's continental union, the EU, issues the International Certificate of Competence.